 Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
 The extent of our review, and the nature of our report, is specified by the National Audit Office.
-Because the Authority is below the threshold of £500m, we do not undertake detailed procedures on your consolidation schedule.
+The instruction for 2019/20 is yet to be issued.